-Deterioration which is not easily correctable and cannot be accomplished in the course of normal maintenance may be evident in buildings.
+- Deterioration which is not easily correctable and cannot be accomplished in the course of normal maintenance may be evident in buildings.
 Such buildings and improvements may be classified as requiring major or many minor repairs, depending upon the degree or extent of defects.
-This would include buildings with defects in the secondary building components doors, windows, porches, gutters and downspouts, fascia materials, etc.), and defects in primary building components, foundations, frames, roofs, etc.), respectively.
+This would include buildings with defects in the secondary building components doors, windows, porches, gutters and downspouts, fascia materials, etc.), and defects in primary building components, - JUT buildings and site improvements classified as dilapidated are also deteriorated.

+(. foundations, frames, roofs, etc.), respectively.